Healthedata1/USCDI5-Sandbox/input/includes/provenance-source-table-generator.md

 - vendor_support_Target_Resource_6: boolean flag if vendors surveyed on their use of the provenance source element target resource
 - Target_Resource_7: provenance source element target resource (can be up to 7)
 - vendor_support_Target_Resource_7: boolean flag if vendors surveyed on their use of the provenance source element target resource
+- Target_Resource_8: provenance source element target resource (can be up to 7)
+- vendor_support_Target_Resource_7: boolean flag if vendors surveyed on their use of the provenance source element target resource
 - Comments
 -  no include parameters:  -->